Your cart is empty.

 Australian governments including the South Australian Government can build on Victoria’s new groundbreaking Restricting Non-Disclosure Agreements (Sexual Harassment at Work) Act 2025 (Vic) which now sets a benchmark for other jurisdictions.

-Changing the laws would build on existing Australian Government and South Australian Government commitments to gender equality and ensuring safer workplaces.
+Changing the laws would build on existing Australian Government and South Australian Government commitments to gender equality.

-Globally, including in Australia, since the #meToo movement, victim-survivors, law reformers and unions have been calling for change to stop the silencing of women and other workers by NDAs.
+Since the #MeToo movement, there have been global calls for change to stop the silencing of women and other workers with NDAs.

 Models of legislative reform around the world have led the way, including Acts of Parliament to restrict the use of NDAs in the United Kingdom, Ireland, the United States and provinces of Canada.